wolvestrek/surfacepro4-gentoo/README.md

 **If everything goes right you now should have a working base systen**

-# Configuring Systemd
+# Configuring systemd

-Now Gentoo should be restarted with the new Systemd init system so you can
+Now Gentoo should be restarted with the new systemd init system so you can

     systemd-machine-id-setup
     hostnamectl set-hostname <HOSTNAME>